 The proxy is designed to be deployed in a container alongside each instance of your backend.
 This server-local topology is ideal for both web-facing APIs as well as microservices.
 It avoids the network hop typically associated with centralized proxies and allows API management that is very highly performant as well as extremely scalable.

 Typically, load balancing is applied before traffic hits the proxy.
 On Google App Engine, load balancing happens automatically.
 On Google Compute Engine it is accomplished via Google Cloud Load Balancer.
 For Kubernetes deployments, an ingress proxy can be used for load balancing.
-In Google Kubernetes Engine, either a Google Cloud Load Balancer or ingress proxy can be used for load balancing.
+In Google GKE, either a Google Cloud Load Balancer or ingress proxy can be used for load balancing.

 Upon startup, the proxy obtains its service configuration from Service Management.
 The service configuration is generated from the OpenAPI specification or from gRPC, the service configuration YAML file.
 It tells the proxy both the surface of the API to be managed along with the policies, such as which methods require authentication, and which require API keys.

 When a request is received, the proxy creates a trace token for Stackdriver Trace.

 Next, the proxy matches the path of the incoming requests with the surface of the API.
 If it does not match a known route, the proxy checks the configuration to see if unknown routes are permitted and rejects the request if they are not.
 Logging information for the rejected request is sent to the Service Control API.

 After finding a matching route, the proxy performs any authentication steps for the specified method.